cjdbarlow/Part-One/cox_inhibitors.md

 ###Adverse Effects
-* **Asthma**
+* **Asthma/Bronchospasm**
+Secondary to increased leukotriene synthesis due to increased arachidonic acid levels.
 Occurs in 20% of asthmatics with NSAID use.

-* **Thrombotic events**, including MI and CVA
-Risk is greater with COX-2 inhibitors, with NNH for non-fatal MI being 500 patient-years, and NNH for fatal MI being 1000 patient-years.

 * **Platelet dysfunction**
 A consequence of COX-1 inhibiton only, and may result in increased perioperative bleeding risk (though decreased AMI and CVA risk).

+* **Thrombotic events**, including MI and CVA
+Risk is greater with **COX-2** inhibitors, due to **selective inhibition of prostacyclin**. with NNH for non-fatal MI being 500 patient-years, and NNH for fatal MI being 1000 patient-years.

 * **Impaired GFR**
 Occurs as a consequence of uninhibited afferent arteriolar constriction.
+Worse with concurrent hypovolaemia, renal artery stenosis, or concurrent ACE-I use.

 * **Gastric erosion**
 A consequence of impaired mucosal secretion through COX-1 inhibition.
 This can result in pain, anaemia, or fatal bleed.
 In general, risk of gastric erosion is (from highest to lowest risk):